turingschool/curriculum/source/projects/store_engine.markdown

 As an authenticated Administrator, I can:

-* Create product listings including a title, description, price, and up to four photos
+* Create a product listings including a title, description, price, and a photo
 * Modify existing products
-* Create categories
+* Create categories for products
-* Assign products to or remove from categories
+* Assign products to categories or remove them from categories
-* View orders
-* Edit, revise, or cancel orders
-* Create a "sale" and connect it with products or categories
+* Create a "sale" and connect it with individual products or entire categories
+    * Sales are created as a percentage off the normal price
+* Retire a product from being sold

+As an Administrator, I can also view an order "dashboard" where I can:

+* See a listing of all orders, including total number of orders
+* View details of an individual order, including:
+    * Order date
+    * Purchaser name and email
+    * Products on the order
+        * Quantity
+        * Price
+    * Total for the order
+    * Status of the order, one of: "pending", "cancelled", "paid"
+* See a tab listing only "pending" orders
+    * Ability to display the individual order
+    * May cancel a pending order

 #### Shoppers

-As a public user, I can:
+As a Public User, I can:

-* Browse products
+* Browse all products
-* Browse categories
+* Browse products according to categories
-* Add products to my cart
+* Add a product to my cart
 * View my cart
+* Remove a product from my cart
-* Empty my cart
+* Increase the quantity of a product in my cart
 * Checkout by entering my billing information, shipping address, and email address
 * View the status of my order at a special, unique URL
+    * The status displays the order total, date, and products with quantity purchased

+### Security and Usability

+* Public Users should not be allowed to view the administrator screens or use administrator functionality
+* A Public User may not view another public user's orders
+* A Public User must be logged in to make a purchase
+    * A Public User does not need to be logged in to browse items or categories
+    * A Public User does not need to be logged in to add items to a cart
+    * If a Public User is logged out with items in their cart, logging in does not empty the cart
+* A Public User may not make themselves an administrator
+* A Public User may view the details of a product they have purchased
+    * If the product is retired, this must be displayed to the user
+    * If the product is retired, the user must not be able to add it to their cart or order it
+* Retired products do not show up to Public Users while browsing

+### Data Validity

+There are several types of entities in the system, each with requirements about what makes for a valid record.
+These restrictions are summarized below:

+#### Product

+* A product must have a title, description, and price.
+* The title and description cannot be empty strings.
+* The title must be unique for all products in the system
+* The price must be a valid decimal numeric value and greater than zero
+* The photo is optional.
+    * If present, it must be a valid URL

+#### User

+* A user must have a valid email address that is unique to all users
+* A user must have a full name that is not blank
+* A user may optionally provide a display name

+#### Order

+* An order must belong to a user
+* An order must be for one or more of one or more products currently being sold

+### Extensions

+#### Put Items on Sale

+Administrators may put products or entire categories of products on sale.
+They can:

+* Create a "sale" and connect it with individual products or entire categories
+    * Sales are created as a percentage off the normal price
+* View a list of all active sales
+* End a sale

+On the order "dashboard" they can:

+* View details of an individual order, including:
+    * Order date
+    * Purchaser name and email
+    * Products on the order
+        * Quantity
+        * Price
+        * If purchased on sale, sale percentage and adjusted price
+    * Total for the order, including any discount from applicable sales

+As a Public User:

+* Sale prices are displayed in product listings alongside normal price and percentage savings

-##### Reviews
+#### Product Reviews

-On any product I can:
+On any product I can, as a Public User:

-* See the posted reviews including title, body, and a star rating 0-5
+* See the posted reviews including:
+    * title, body, and a star rating 0-5
+    * the display name of the reviewer
 * See an average of the ratings broken down to half-stars

 On products I've purchased I can: